-- Driver: Select Oracle driver (Thin) for RAC Service-Instance connections, Versions:10, 11. - Service Name: Enter the service name of the database, for example, soaedg.mycompany.com. - Username: Enter the complete user name (including the prefix) for the schemas. - Password: Enter the password to use to access the schemas. - b.
+- a.
+Enter values for the following fields, specifying the connect information for the Oracle RAC database that was seeded with RCU. - Driver: Select Oracle driver (Thin) for RAC Service-Instance connections, Versions:10, 11. - Service Name: Enter the service name of the database, for example, soaedg.mycompany.com. - Username: Enter the complete user name (including the prefix) for the schemas. - Password: Enter the password to use to access the schemas. - b.
 Enter the host name, instance name, and port. - c.
 Click Add. - d.
-Repeat this for each RAC instance. - e.
+Repeat this for each Oracle RAC instance. - e.
 Click Next. - 12.
 In the Test JDBC Data Sources screen, the connections should be tested automatically.
 The Status column displays the results.
 Ensure that all connections were successful.
 If not, click Previous to return to the previous screen and correct your entries.